lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 There are several strategies to evaluate this matrix.

 * Compare the size of the residuals to the original correlations.
-  + The worst possible model would occur if we extracted no factors and the residuals are the size of the original correlations.
+  + The worst possible model would occur if we extracted no factors, and the residuals are the size of the original correlations.
   + If the correlations were small to start with, we expect small residuals.
   + If the correlations were large to start with, the residuals will be relatively larger (this is not terribly problematic).
 * Comparing residuals requires squaring them first (because residuals can be both positive and negative)